abesto/clox-rs/NOTES.md

 * Drop the VM stack after we're done interpreting a piece of code.
 In the REPL, stuff can stay there after runtime errors.
 * Possible optimization: copy-on-write for `Value`s stored in the `Arena`
-* All the macros DRY-ing `Arena` are kinda tedious.
-Refactor to use generics somehow?

 # Challenges